CassidyPrather/avatar-furniture/README.md

 1. Install the packages in [#Dependencies](#dependencies)
 2. [Add this package's listing to the VCC.](https://cassidyprather.github.io/avatar-syringe/)
 3. Instantiate prefab of choice on the root of the avatar.
-4. Override parent constraint sources as required/desired with locations on your avatar (e.g. an empty game object with a static offset from your hand for hand-based placement).
+4. Override parent constraint sources as required/desired with locations on your avatar (e.g. a transform in the avatar's hand). *You can also unpack + drag & drop, but ymmv.*
-    a.
-Overwrite all references to "PositionTarget" and "RotationTarget" within the `SyncFurniture` prefab
+   - `SyncFurniture` prefab: "PositionTarget" and "RotationTarget"
-    b.
-Overwrite the second target on "DynamicFurniture/Container" within the `DynamicFurniture` prefab
+   - `DynamicFurniture` prefab: "DynamicFurniture/Container"'s **second** target

 ## Legal